powerpak/tqdm-ruby/README.md

 tqdm-ruby allows you to add a progress indicator to your loops with minimal effort.

-It is a port of the excellent [tdqm library][tqdm] for python. tqdm (read taqadum, تقدّم) means "progress" in Arabic.
+It is a port of the excellent [tqdm library][tqdm] for python. tqdm (read taqadum, تقدّم) means "progress" in Arabic.

 Calling `#tqdm` on any `Enumerable` returns an enhanced clone that animates a meter on `$stderr` during iteration.